 t-Distributed Stochastic Neighbor Embedding (t-SNE) is fundamentally a dimensionality reduction technique commonly employed for visualization purposes rather than classification.
 Its primary goal is to represent high-dimensional data in a two-dimensional or three-dimensional space such that similar data points in the high-dimensional space are close in the reduced space.
 Consequently, typical performance metrics like accuracy, precision, recall, or F1 score might not be directly applicable to t-SNE in the same way as they are for classification algorithms like LDA is displayed in Figure 3.

 Fig. 3.
-Metrics performance- t-SNE
+Performance metrics of t-SNE

-However, for the sake of this exercise, let's assume that after using t-SNE for dimensionality reduction, a clustering algorithm (like k-means) was applied to cluster the data into the three types of lung diseases.
+However, for the sake of this exercise, let us assume that after using t-SNE for dimensionality reduction, a clustering algorithm (like k-means) was applied to cluster the data into the three types of lung diseases.
 Post this clustering, we can derive classification metrics by comparing the clusters with actual labels.
-From the table, it's evident that the combination of t-SNE and subsequent clustering achieved reasonable performance for all three types of lung cancers.
+From the table, it is evident that the combination of t-SNE and subsequent clustering achieved reasonable performance for all three types of lung cancers.
 The results, while not as high as with LDA, are still commendable given the more exploratory nature of t-SNE.
-Salivary Gland-type Lung Tumors and Primary Pulmonary Sarcomas both have relatively higher accuracy rates compared to Pleomorphic (Spindle/Giant Cell) Carcinoma, suggesting a clearer separation of these two types in the reduced space.
+Salivary gland-type lung tumors and primary pulmonary sarcomas both have relatively higher accuracy rates compared to pleomorphic (spindle/giant cell) carcinoma, suggesting a clearer separation of these two types in the reduced space.

 The precision and recall metrics for all three types indicate a balanced performance, with neither metric skewing too far from the other.
 This balance suggests that the clustering post t-SNE reduction did not overly favor false positives over false negatives, or vice versa.
 In summary, while t-SNE is primarily a tool for data visualization and exploration, when combined with clustering algorithms, it can offer insights into data groupings.
 The results, in this hypothetical scenario, affirm the utility of t-SNE in understanding and potentially distinguishing different lung cancer types, though direct classification algorithms like LDA might provide more accurate and clinically reliable results.